 In a similar vein, the Richard C. Holbrooke Forum was conceived by the American Academy in Berlin as a special remembrance of its founder and his lifelong commitment to applying the tools of diplomacy and statecraft to solving some of the world’s most intractable problems.
-The forum is conducted as an ongoing series of international workshops with various experts from law, public policy, and academia.
+The forum is conducted as an ongoing series of international workshops with experts from law, foreign and public policy, and academia.

 Since the Academy opened its doors, in 1998, it has built up an extensive and enduring network in the academic, cultural, political, and corporate communities of the United States and Germany.
 Its cross-cultural, interdisciplinary environment and creative programming have made the Academy a highly regarded center in Germany and beyond, leading the German newsweekly Der Spiegel to describe the American Academy in Berlin as “the world’s most important center for American intellectual life outside the United States.”